 Oh yes, I just remembered I need dill too.
 Good thing I've got my awesome herb garden in the front yard, complete with dill.

 In preparation I also get my salt/vinegar solution ready.
 It's 2 quarts water, 2 quarts vinegar and 1/2 cup of canning salt.
 It needs to be brought to a boil and the salt needs to dissolve.
 This will happen while I'm chopping cucumbers and stuffing the jars.
+Also to prepare, I've got the lids to the jars in hot water.
+They will seal better now.

 Once the jars are ready, they will need to go into a boiling water bath.
 I have found the best way for me to do this is outdoors.
 The grill can get much hotter than my stove top.
 This is the only way I can get this huge pot of water to boil in a reasonable amount of time.
 Time to light up the grill!